jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 throats.
 Outside, the stars were shining coldly in a cloudless sky, and the breath of the passers-by blew out into smoke like so many pistol shots.
 Our footfalls rang

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 108

 out crisply and loudly as we swung through the doctors’ quarter, Wimpole Street, Harley Street, and so through Wigmore Street into Oxford Street.
 In a quarter of an hour we were in Bloomsbury at the Alpha Inn, which is a small public-house at the